turingschool/try-turing/fe-weekday/index.md

 We'd love to give everyone a chance to say hi, as well as do a mic check.
 Please share:
 - Your name and pronouns
 - Your location
-- What brought you here!
+- What inspired you to join this workshop today!
 <br><br>

 ## Goals